Tax in Delaware: a complete guide

 Delaware has no statewide sales tax, making it a popular destination for out-of-state shoppers.
 Delaware is one of only four states in the US not to impose state or local sales taxes.

-Despite the absence of statewide sales taxes in Delaware, there are still excise duties on alcohol and cigarettes.
+Despite the absence of statewide sales taxes in Delaware, there is a Delaware alcohol tax:

 Delaware property tax